azagniotov/solr-lucene-analyzer-sudachi/README.md

 Since the plugin tightly coupled with Lucene, being compatible with a given version of Lucene makes the plugin compatible with the same version of Solr.

-The plugin repository `master` branch is compatible with the following versions of Lucene, you can also check the Docker files under the [src/smokeTest](src/smokeTest)
+The plugin repository current `lucene-v9.x.x` branch is compatible with the following versions of Lucene, you can also check the Docker files under the [src/smokeTest](src/smokeTest)
-- All version of Lucene and Solr within the [v7.0.0 - v7.7.3 version range](src/smokeTest/solr_7.x.x)
-- All version of Lucene and Solr within the [v8.0.0 - v8.11.2 version range](src/smokeTest/solr_8.x.x)
+- All version of Lucene and Solr within the [v9.0.0 - v9.3.0 version range](src/smokeTest/solr_9.x.x)

-### Caveat re: Lucene and Solr v9.x.x
+### Caveat re: Lucene and Solr versions below v9.x.x

-If you are running Solr `v9.x.x`, you need to checkout [lucene-v9.x.x](https://github.com/azagniotov/solr-lucene-analyzer-sudachi/tree/lucene-v9.x.x) branch before plugin installation and configuration.
-The plugin repository `lucene-v9.x.x` branch is compatible with the Lucene `v9.x.x`
+If you are running Solr version **below** `v9.x.x`, you need to checkout [master](https://github.com/azagniotov/solr-lucene-analyzer-sudachi/tree/master) branch before plugin installation and configuration.
+The plugin `master` branch is compatible with the Lucene [v8.x.x](https://github.com/azagniotov/solr-lucene-analyzer-sudachi/tree/master/src/smokeTest/solr_8.x.x) and [v7.x.x](https://github.com/azagniotov/solr-lucene-analyzer-sudachi/tree/master/src/smokeTest/solr_7.x.x)

 [`Back to top`](#table-of-contents)